2 ex-nursing home workers charged with bilking 98-year-old

 SKOKIE, Ill.
-(AP) — Two Chicago nursing home workers have been charged with bilking a 98-year-old woman with dementia out of more than $700,000.
+(AP) — Two former Chicago nursing home workers have been charged with bilking a 98-year-old woman with dementia out of more than $700,000.

 A Cook County state’s attorney’s office spokeswoman said Monday that Tameeka Wolfe and Christina Wright were each charged with one felony count of financial exploitation of an elderly person.